-Computed Tomography Program
+Computed Tomography and Magnetic Resonance Imaging Diploma Program

 **All communication regarding admissions/selection status will be sent via CCC student email.
 Student email is the official and preferred form of communication at CCC.

 The top scoring applicants will be notified of their provisional acceptance through their CCC student email.
 Applicants who are not selected may reapply for the next year by completing Step 1 again.

 **CCC has established admissions and selection procedures to ensure students are admitted and selected in a fair and equitable manner.
 The admissions and selection rubric is only intended to provide students with a checklist assisting in identifying program eligibility requirements, while outlining the admissions/selection process.
 This rubric is for student use only and does not serve as the official record of calculated points.
 This rubric does not replace the official program requirements as described in the Cleveland Community College Programs of Study section of the Academic Bulletin and Student Handbook.

 - Cleveland Community College Application for Admission and select CT/MRI as the program of study.

 - Official college transcripts documenting graduation from a JRCERT or JRCNMT approved program OR transcripts documenting degree in-progress.